Roberto Ruscitti

-Roberto Ruscitti (Cansano, L'Aquila, December 12, 1941), was an Italian-Venezuelan composer, soloist and pianist, Nationally and internationally recognized for his compositions and for his interpretations of Venezuelan folk music.
-As a matter of fact, one can still regularly hear his Tango in Paradise in Japan.
+Roberto Ruscitti (Cansano, L'Aquila, December 12, 1941) was an Italian-Venezuelan composer, soloist and pianist, Nationally and internationally recognized for his compositions and for his interpretations of Venezuelan folk music.
+His Tango in Paradise can still be heard in Japan.

+Career

 He studied under the tutelage of Vicente Emilio Sojo and Moises Moleiro at the Escuela Nacional de Música de Caracas, Venezuela, and graduates as Soloist and Composer for piano.
 Under the tutelage of Cristóbal Gornés, graduates as Teacher of Musical Pedagogy at the Escuela de música Nacional "Sebastián Echeverría Lozano" in Valencia, Venezuela.

 Ruscitti decided not to lock himself into only one musical style, causing the enrichment of music, with the tango and the tarantella, as well as the joropo, merengue, and salsa.
 Clips of some of his compositions and renderings can be heard at his website.
 He directed several orchestras and for several years produced his own radio program, in which he played requests from the listeners.